pwitab/sos-access/docs/source/usage.rst

 alarm receiver.

-In the specification of the SOS Access v4 protocol there is nothing hindering the client from keep alternatly retrying each server for ever.
+In the specification of the SOS Access v4 protocol there is nothing hindering the client from keep alternately retrying each server for ever.
 But this is not practical.
 The standard value of retry for the client is 3 times on each receiver.

 If you need to change this then subclass the client and change MAX_RETRY